What is a Subprime Loan?

 The rate of interest for such loans remains constant for the entire duration of the loan.
 However, the loan duration is usually longer than the average loan.
 While the usual loan is about 30 years, the duration of a fixed-rate subprime loan may extend up to 50 years.
 Thus, the aggregate interest paid on a fixed-rate loan tends to be higher.

 3. Adjustable-Rate Subprime Loan

-The rate of interest of such loans remains constant for the starting of the loan and later on changes to a variable rate.
+The rate of interest of such loans remains constant for an initial period of the loan and later changes to a variable rate.
 The interest rate for the later period of the loan will vary along with the market.

 4. Dignity Subprime Loan

 The borrowers are required to record a down payment equal to 10% of the subprime loan and accept a higher rate of interest for the starting period of the loan – a commonly used time frame is five years.
-If the borrowers pay timely for the starting duration of the loan, the interest rate eventually reduces to the prime rate.
+If the borrowers make their payments on time and prove they are credit worth, the interest rate eventually reduces to the prime rate.

 Characteristics of Subprime Loan Borrowers